171930433/vtk-examples/src/PythonicAPI.md

 [CollisionDetection](/PythonicAPI/Visualization/CollisionDetection) | Collison between two spheres.
 [CubeAxesActor](/PythonicAPI/Visualization/CubeAxesActor) | Display three orthogonal axes with  with labels.
 [CurvaturesNormalsElevations](/PythonicAPI/Visualization/CurvaturesNormalsElevations) | Gaussian and Mean curvatures of a surface with arrows colored by elevation to display the normals.
-[FlyingHeadSlice](/PythonicAPI/VisualizationAlgorithms/FlyingHeadSlice) | Flying edges used to generate contour lines.
 [DataSetSurface](/PythonicAPI/VisualizationAlgorithms/DataSetSurface) | Cutting a hexahedron with a plane.
 The red line on the surface shows the cut.
+[FlyingHeadSlice](/PythonicAPI/VisualizationAlgorithms/FlyingHeadSlice) | Flying edges used to generate contour lines.
+[HyperStreamline](/PythonicAPI/VisualizationAlgorithms/HyperStreamline) | Example of hyperstreamlines, the four hyperstreamlines shown are integrated along the minor principal stress axis.
+A plane (colored with a different lookup table) is also shown.
 [PointDataSubdivision](/PythonicAPI/Visualization/PointDataSubdivision) | Demonstrates the use of the vtkLinearSubdivisionFilter and vtkButterflySubdivisionFilter.
 [PseudoVolumeRendering](/PythonicAPI/VolumeRendering/PseudoVolumeRendering) | Here we use 20 cut planes, each with an opacity of of 0.25.
 They are then rendered back-to-front to simulate volume rendering.
 [QuadricVisualization](/PythonicAPI/Visualization/QuadricVisualization) | Visualizing a quadric function.
+[TensorEllipsoids](/PythonicAPI/VisualizationAlgorithms/TensorEllipsoids) | Display the scaled and oriented principal axes as tensor ellipsoids representing the stress tensor.
 [WarpCombustor](/PythonicAPI/VisualizationAlgorithms/WarpCombustor) | Carpet plots of combustor flow energy in a structured grid.
 Colors and plane displacement represent energy values.

 ## Working with ?vtkImageData?